-Online Minor in Child Advocacy Studies for Helping Professions
+Child Advocacy Studies for Helping Professions

-Develop Professional Competency in Child Advocacy
+Develop Professional Competency

 Child maltreatment and advocacy issues continue to grow in scope and prevalence in our society.
 Our online minor program in Child Advocacy Studies (CHAS) gives University of Arkansas students the skills and knowledge they will need to competently manage child maltreatment cases.
 You must be working toward a bachelor's degree at the University of Arkansas to take this minor.

-Child maltreatment and welfare are important areas of overlap for many helping professionals
+Child maltreatment and welfare are important areas of overlap for many helping professionals:

 - Social workers